George Sackville, 4th Duke of Dorset

-George John Frederick Sackville, 4th Duke of Dorset (15 November 1793 – 14 February 1815), styled Earl of Middlesex until 1799, was a British nobleman.
+George John Frederick Sackville, 4th Duke of Dorset (15 November 1793 – 14 February 1815), styled Earl of Middlesex until 1799, was a British militia officer.

 Early life

 The only son of John Sackville, 3rd Duke of Dorset, and his wife Arabella Diana Cope (a daughter of Sir Charles Cope, Bt.).
 After his father's death, his mother married Charles Whitworth, 1st Earl Whitworth.
 He was educated at Harrow and Christ Church, Oxford, receiving an MA from the latter on 30 June 1813.

 Career

 He was appointed High Steward of Stratford-on-Avon and was commissioned as a captain in the Sevenoaks and Bromley Regiment of Local Militia on 27 April 1813 and on 26 July the same year he was promoted to Lieutenant-Colonel Commandant of the regiment.